Metal Building Pricing

 At some point in your plans for a new steel building – after you’ve decided its use, where it will be situated and other important details like that – you’re going to want to know what the structure is likely to cost you.
 Seems like a reasonable question.
 And here’s the reasonable answer:

 Pricing a steel building is part craft, part art.
 It’s good for you to have a grasp for how it’s done.
-Let us describe the variables that go into pricing your building so you can get a feel for what’s involved.
+In this article, let us describe the variables that go into pricing your building so you can get a feel for what’s involved.

-Here’s the four most basic factors affecting the price of your steel building:
+Here’s the five basic factors affecting the price of your steel building:

 1. Building Design

 Put simply, the design of your building determines the amount of work involved and the amount of steel required.
 As you would expect, simple, small lightweight buildings requiring no special structural engineering will cost less than larger, heavy-duty building projects that might, for example, have to withstand very strong winds or ground movement.
 Whereas labor costs don’t vary too much, steel prices do – as mentioned below.